doycet/doycet.github.io/_posts/2017/2017-01-31-_remember_your_power_doesn_t_come_from_your....md

 ---
-title: “Remember: your power doesn’t come from your...
+title: Remember: your power doesn’t come from your...
 date: January 31, 2017 at 09:54AM
 author: Doyce
 layout: post